weixinxu666/weixinxu666.github.io/_pages/about.md

-[7/2022] I traveled to Montreal, Canada, and started my study at McGill.
+[4/2022] I travelled to Montreal, Canada, and started my study at McGill.
 And I joined Mila - Quebec AI Institute as a graduate researcher.